HamidSherz/Web-Marketing-Analysis-2019/README.md

-A set of interactive **Tableau dashboards** used to report and explore sales trends can be found [here](https://public.tableau.com/views/MarketingDashboardFinal_17286652746830/MarketingDashboard?:language=en-GB&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).
-Additionally, you will find snapshots from these dashboards throughout the report, highlighting key insights.

 # Data Structure & Initial Checks

 The main database for this project consists of approximately 250,000 rows, capturing a wide range of user interactions and website metrics.
 The data structure includes multiple tables that contain essential information on user sessions, page views, and engagement metrics.
 An Entity Relationship Diagram (ERD) is provided below to illustrate the relationships between these tables.